 But wait, does this mean Regulus into Virgo leaves us with a feminised, impotent neuter cat!?
 A positive transition would hopefully give us a Hieros Gamos, the inner marriage within ourselves.
 Perhaps this is what is symbolised in the Egyptian Sphinx, which has the head of a goddess and body of a Lion.
 “When the nature of the world is revealed, then the mystery of the Sphinx will no longer exist.” ~ Alice Bailey But what is that mystery?

 Could the symbolism of Regulus into Virgo be reflected in the new trend towards fluid sexuality with the ‘A-Gender’ generation?
-Gay men and women have always been a part of western society and even had families, (See Alt-Right Gay Milo’s views on Homosexuality) But this new LGBTQ branding is very worrying.
-The rest of the world has very clearly defined gender roles and they are flourishing, while Western Regulus culture is dying, and its people are with it*.
+Gay men and women have always been a part of western society and even had families, (See Conservative Gay Milo’s views on Homosexuality) But this new LGBTQ branding is very worrying.
+The rest of the world has very clearly defined gender roles and they are flourishing, while Western Regulus culture is dying, and its people with it*.
 Something to ponder.

 Michael Lutin says “We stand at this very moment on the threshold of a new age: the age of Regulus In Virgo.
 The Age Of The Common Woman.
 Looking back about two thousand years ago, we see that sometime around the time when Regulus entered Leo, the sign from which it is now departing, Julius Caesar was being born.
 As were the grandparents of Jesus Christ.”